AshwinRajendran/Exchange-Rate-Fluctuation-and-ROI-Forecasting-R-code/README.md

 # Exchange-Rate-Fluctuations

+Analysis of the seasonality and trends of the US Dollar, Euro, and Turkish Lira over the last 3 years, and evaluation of the ideal time to invest the Dollar in the European and Turkish markets to achieve maximum ROI

 #Data
 Loading data & exploration
 The first thing that we do is analyse the time series data by reading it into R, and plotting the data over time.